LOOHP/DiscordBot/README.md

 # DiscordBot
-Say hello to AppLEshakE on Discord!
+Say hello to AppLEshakE#4710 on Discord!